Peter Bergmann: Career

-After the assistantship at Princeton, Bergmann taught at Black Mountain College and Lehigh University (1941-1944).
-From 1944-1947, he was engaged in war research on underwater sound at Columbia University and the Woods Hole Oceanographic Institution.
+After his time at Princeton, Bergmann taught at Black Mountain College in North Carolina in the academic year 1941–42 and Lehigh University in Pennsylvania from 1942 to 1944.
+From 1944 to 1947, he participated in war-related research for the United States Navy on the propagation of sound underwater at Columbia University and the Woods Hole Oceanographic Institution in Massachusetts.

-Bergmann was a professor at Syracuse University from 1947 to 1982, where he was an advisor for 32 doctoral students including Joel Lebowitz, Pantur Silaban, John Boardman, Ezra T. Newman, and Rainer K. Sachs.
+Bergmann work at Syracuse University in New York State from 1947 to 1982, becoming a full professor in 1953.
+He supervised 32 doctoral students including Joel Lebowitz, Pantur Silaban, John Boardman, Ezra T. Newman, and Rainer K. Sachs.